mateimicu/mateimicu/content/docker-dynamic-commands.md

 (the output is truncated to save space).
 The important step is `2` where we update the system.
 We can see that this will download and install new versions for the libraries that we have on the system.

-This can pose a problem because we may rely on specific version of the library.
+This can pose a problem because we may rely on a specific version of the library.
 In other words, next time we build the image (imagine we updated the codebase and need to create a new image to deploy) the `apt-get update -y && apt-get upgrade -y` run and ruin the image (our application not handling the new libraries).

 ### UnionFS to the rescue
-One thing to keep in mind is the way images are build/stored/transferred using a Union file system that works with layers.
+One thing to keep in mind is the way images are built/stored/transferred using a Union file system that works with layers.
 If I a layer is already found it will not be "compiled" again, this means that if we add a new file to our directory `echo "new dummy file" >> dummy` and our current directory will look like this:
 ```bash
 ~ $ ls
 Dockerfile   dummy